jamesjulich/saltpack4j/README.md

 If you just want to see saltpack4j in action, you can download a release jar and run it using the command line.

-SaltpackTest.java in the test package contains a brief overview of how to interact with the saltpack4j API.
+SaltpackExample.java in the example package contains a brief overview of how to interact with the saltpack4j API.

 ## Contributing
 If you're interested in using/learning more about saltpack4j, I'd LOVE for you to contribute.
 This project has taught me so much: lots about encryption, how to debug applications properly, and even how to read code in a few new languages (Python and Go).
 If you would like to contribute, please submit a PR and contact me through my keybase account at [https://keybase.io/jamesjulich](https://keybase.io/jamesjulich) .